Kyle Tilley

-Kyle R. Tilley (born 16 February 1988) is a British professional racing driver.
-He mainly competes in historic motorsport and sports car racing such as the Historic Formula One Championship and IMSA SportsCar Championship and also the Nürburgring Langstrecken-Serie in IMSA, he drives in the LMP2 class for his team Era Motorsport and in NLS he competes for Lionspeed GP.
+Kyle Richard George Tilley (born 16 February 1988) is a British professional racing driver.
+He mainly competes in historic motorsport and sports car racing such as the Historic Formula One Championship and IMSA SportsCar Championship and also the Nürburgring Langstrecken-Serie.
+In IMSA, he drives in the LMP2 class for his team Era Motorsport and in NLS he competes for Lionspeed GP.
 He won the Asian Le Mans Series LMP2 championship in 2021.

 Other sports car series in which Tilley has raced include the Continental Tire SportsCar Challenge, Pirelli World Challenge, European Le Mans Series, and NASCAR Cup Series.

 Racing career

 Tilley originally participated in cycling before a knee injury forced him to quit the sport, and he began kart racing at the age of eight.
 He later raced in Formula Ford, a series with high financial demands that forced him to work three jobs—a delivery driver for a catering business, a mechanic for a Historic Formula One Championship team, and a sales assistant—to pay for crew members and the car.
 In 2010, he won the Castle Combe Formula Ford 1600 Pre 90 championship.

-He moved to sports cars in 2011 and spent the next two years driving for Topcats Racing in Britcar.
+Tilley moved to sports cars in 2011 and spent the next two years driving for Topcats Racing in Britcar.
 Plans to return to full-time open-wheel racing in 2013, competing in the British Formula 3 International Series for his own team, were aborted; in May, he made a guest appearance in Formula Ford 1600 at Castle Combe Circuit where he finished tenth.

 Tilley continued sports car racing upon moving to the United States.
 In 2015, he and co-driver Jerry Kaufman won a 13-hour endurance race at Virginia International Raceway sanctioned by the Sports Car Club of America.
 The following year, the two joined Continental Tire SportsCar Challenge team BimmerWorld to race in the ST class.
 Tilley and Kaufman continued to drive together in the 2017 Pirelli World Challenge SprintX GTS class for The Racer's Group, where they finished second in the championship.

 In 2019, Tilley started racing in Historic Formula One.
 Driving a 1977 Ensign N177, he won at Circuit Zandvoort and Circuit de Spa-Francorchamps, both races in wet conditions, and finished third in the Fittipaldi Class standings.
 Tilley's vintage racing also saw him create his team Era Motorsport, which began racing in the IMSA SportsCar Championship LMP2 class in 2020.
 The project was spurred after Tilley befriended tech company businessman Dwight Merriman, with whom he started worked as a touring car racing driver coach in 2018.